isabella232/kendo-react-animation/docs/slide/index.md

 ### Set Slide-Out Duration

-The component enables you to control the duration of the slide-out animation.
+The Slide enables you to control the duration of the slide-out animation.
 To modify the slide-out duration, update the [`slideOutDuration`]({% slug api_slide_kendouiforreact %}#slideoutduration-numberdefault-500-1) property and update the duration in the corresponding CSS class.

 > Sync up the `slideOutDuration` property with the transition duration defined in the static `k-slide-down-leave-active` CSS class.